History as told by the people who were there. All the programmes from 2017.

 The return of university entrance exams showed the Cultural Revolution had really ended.

-Australian scientists were central to the invention of WiFi.
+Australian scientists were central to the development of wifi.

 How the Islamic movement brought a brief moment of peace to Mogadishu after years of war